HeroBrianMack/haybale/README.md

 # Haybale

-Haybale is a mediocre library mod for multiloader.
+Haybale is a library mod for multiloader.

 It lets me have almost all of my code be common code.
 And should hopefully make updating to new versions easier.